Self-supervised neural operator for solving partial differential equations: Details on the computations

 \section{Details on the computations}

 In all the cases discussed in Sec. \ref{sec:results}, the Adam optimizer and a cosine annealing schedule for the learning rate are utilized for training all neural networks.
 Additional details regarding the architectures and training steps for FE and Transformer-based operator learning are provided in Tables \ref{table:deeponet_arch} - \ref{tab-Trans_batch}.
+In addition, the details on the FDM used in Sec. \ref{sec:sine_gordon} are as follows: the five-point stencil is used in space, and the central difference scheme is employed in time.
+Further, the computations are performed on a $t \times x \times y = 400 \times 200 \times 200$ uniform grid.